History-Aware Transformation of ReID Features for Multiple Object Tracking: Experimental Details

+As stated in \cref{sec:preliminary-tracker} and \cref{sec:experiments-implementation-details}, our baseline FastReID-MOT relies solely on ReID features for tracking.
+To keep the baseline straightforward, we implement a single-stage online tracker with a minimal set of hyperparameters:

-All the aforementioned hyperparameters are tuned using a grid search on the corresponding datasets to obtain optimal settings.
-In subsequent experiments, we do not adjust these hyperparameters to ensure that the observed improvements are purely attributable to our proposed method.
+\begin{itemize} \item $\lambda$, the feature update ratio in \cref{eq:ema}. \item $\theta_{\text{det}}$, detections with a confidence exceeding this threshold are considered by the tracker. \item $\theta_{\text{sim}}$, identity assignments with a similarity score exceeding this threshold are considered as valid choices. \item $\theta_{\text{new}}$, unmatched detections with a confidence exceeding this threshold are considered as newborn targets. \item $\theta_{\text{miss}}$, a trajectory is terminated if the number of consecutive missing frames is greater than this threshold. \end{itemize} All the aforementioned hyperparameters are tuned using a grid search on the corresponding datasets to maximize the baseline's performance.
+In subsequent ablation experiments, we do not adjust these hyperparameters to ensure that the observed improvements are purely attributable to our proposed method.